unixpickle/AI-attempts/attempt3/README.md

 In my next model, I will probably track the fitness of every organism simultaneously and exactly.
 This way, I will be sure that the fittest organism is NEVER killed off.

 I may modify this model so that deletion mutations occur on a neuron rather than on a link.
 This may fix the issue of unwanted growth.

+## Update

+I have performed two changes.

+The first change is in the nature of mutations.
+Now, multiple mutations can happen (although the odds of n permutations are 1/3^(n-1)).
+A mutation can now either be an addition or a deletion of a neuron--no more deleting links.

+The second change is in the nature of fitness.
+Now, the fitness of every organism is tracked live and compared completely fairly.
+This means that the fittest organism will *never* die and has a 100% chance of reproducing.
+While this sometimes means that the goal organism won't come about as quickly, it also ensures that the current cutting edge neural structure will be protected.

+Now, it would seem that a good XOR circuit eventually turns up, although it does sometimes take a lot of time.